OGGM/oggm/docs/flowlines.rst

    **When to use:** when "true" geometry does not matter.
 When doing simulations at large scales, and when robustness to bad / uncertain boundary conditions is important.
-With the new generation mass-balance models.
+With the new generation mass balance models.

    **When not to use:** when glacier geometry or (absolute) length matters.